-Because duck eggs are far more susceptible to even the slightest of humidity change than chickens, an automatic turning arm increases the chances of having a highly successful hatching, in my experience.
+Because duck eggs are far more susceptible to even the slightest of humidity change than chickens, an automatic turning arm increases the chances of having highly successful hatching, in my experience.

 Some duck keepers worry that incubators with automatic turning arms cause duck eggs to be placed far too close to the machine’s heating element.

 No matter which type of incubator you choose, I highly recommend marking each duck egg with an “X” so you can keep track of how it shifts or turns throughout the day.

 Duck Egg Humidity Levels

 Ideally, the humidity level when hatching duck eggs should only fluctuate between 55 to 65 percent.
-Purchasing an incubator with an included wet bulb thermometer will greatly help in the monitoring of humidity levels.
+Purchasing an incubator with an included wet-bulb thermometer will greatly help in the monitoring of humidity levels.

-I have found that a wet bulb thermometer reading of 92 to 94 degrees or a relative humidity level of 75 percent is higher advantageous when incubating duck eggs from hens that are older – age six to nine years.
+I have found that a wet-bulb thermometer reading of 92 to 94 degrees or a relative humidity level of 75 percent is more advantageous when incubating duck eggs from hens older – age six to nine years.

-I choose not to clean my duck eggs before placing them in the incubator so the natural protection against bacteria growth on the egg shell helps harden it against such a nasty smelling and disastrous fate.
+I choose not to clean my duck eggs before placing them in the incubator.
+Hence, the natural protection against bacteria growth on the eggshell helps harden it against such a nasty smelling and disastrous fate.

 Duck Egg Hatching Temperature Recommendations

 It is best to warm the incubator up to 98 degrees before placing the duck eggs inside.

-During the last 10 days to two weeks of the hatching process the growing ducklings inside of the eggs will cause an increase in incubator heat.
+During the last 10 days to two weeks of the hatching process, the growing ducklings inside of the eggs will cause an increase in incubator heat.

-Duck Embryo Development
+Incubate Duck Eggs and Duck Embryo Development

-A duckling embryo that is growing in a healthy manner will feel and weigh close to 15 percent lighter as it nears the hatching date.
+A duckling embryo growing healthily will feel and weigh close to 15 percent lighter as it nears the hatching date.

 How To Incubate Duck Eggs

-Step 1.
 Put the incubator on a level and hardy surface.
 The space should not be close to a heat source or in an area exposed to exterior doors and drafts.

-Step 3.
 Place the duck eggs inside the incubator, narrow and pointed side down.

-Step 4.
 Pour water into the incubator well or designated area at the amount recommended in the machine directions.

-The eggs should be rotated at an angle and side to side and not turned so the pointed and narrow end ever fully leaves the downward position.
+The eggs should be rotated at an angle and side to side and not turned, so the pointed and narrow end never fully leaves the downward position.

 The incubator directions booklet should help you decipher the amount of water needed to cause a specific increase in humidity levels.

-Step 7.
-During the last five days of hatching end the four times per day rotation to allow the ducklings to become accustomed to a single position as they prepare to make a pip hole to break the egg.
+The last five days of hatching end the four times per day rotation to allow the ducklings to become accustomed to a single position as they prepare to make a pip hole to break the egg.

 DO NOT help the ducklings until after the 48 hours have passed unless you are 100 percent sure it is showing signs of distress and not just the natural bouts of exhaustion that are destined to occur.

 Ducklings are larger than chicks and have webbed feet that can get caught and torn in the rotating eggs trays.
-Because of these bodily differences it is not wise to allow a duckling to linger in the incubator for a day before moving it to an awaiting and warmed brooder.
+Because of these bodily differences, it is not wise to allow a duckling to linger in the incubator for a day before moving it to an awaiting and warmed brooder.